The Importance of Visual Cues for Safe Evacuation

 Having the right equipment is just one piece of the puzzle, but it helps to know what the puzzle may look like!
 Have your risk assessment team carry out a number of projections for predicted vulnerabilities, for both natural and man-made disasters.
 Only by envisioning all the potential situations your facility may face can you get to a point where you can estimate your needs.

-If you determine a need or more medical sleds in your facility, learn more about the Slyde and Bariatric Slyde by watching our online video.
-Contact us at 1-844-883-0940 (U.S.) or 1-888-482-1153 (international) and we’ll be happy to answer any of your questions about our evacuation device.
+Contact us at 800-355-4628 and we’ll be happy to answer any of your questions about our evacuation device.

 K-12 Schools and Universities: Have You Planned for Safe Evacuation of Less Mobile Student and Staff?

 As a school or educational institution, you likely have ADA-compliant evacuation procedures set up to protect your less mobile population.
 You know that you cannot depend on elevators, first responders, or goodwill to transport your non-ambulatory students or staff members to safety.
 In addition to your pre-existing evacuation procedures, however, a medical evacuation device, such as the Slyde, can ensure your people have the tools and visual cues at hand to help make sure everyone is provided a method of evacuation.